Children, Love and Sexual IntimacyApr 14, 2018

 So what to do?
 Here are my tips …

 - Make love your priority - not kids, finances, work or sex.
-Love is the umbrella that all these things can fall under.
+Love is the umbrella that all these things can fall.

 - On a weekly basis, schedule time, like scheduling an appointment, for 'loving'.
-This doesn't have to mean to end up 'making love', it's just time for loving.
+This doesn't have to mean ending up 'making love', it's just time for loving.

 - Depending on the age of your children, if you feel comfortable with it, tell your children that mummy and daddy are going to the bedroom to 'love each other'.